kaldi-asr/kaldi/egs/snips/README.txt

  The recipe is in v1/

- The E2E Lf-MMI recipe does not require any prior alignments for training LF-MMI, making the alignment more flexible during training.
+ The E2E LF-MMI recipe does not require any prior alignments for training LF-MMI, making the alignment more flexible during training.
 It can be optionally followed by a regular LF-MMI training to further improve the performance.